shariq-mohammed/SpikeSlabEEG/README.md

 library(BayesTestStreak) # install from https://github.com/bayesball/BayesTestStreak
 ```

-### Load EEG data and divides it into training and test
+### Load EEG data and divide it into training and test
 Load EEG Data
 ```
 X = SpikeSlabEEG::X